Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 If you search all relationships this asset is part of, you can notice that it participates in 51 relationships where it's set as the destination, and all the relationships are of type `autodesk.design:relationship.containment-1.0.0`.

-Looking at the destinations of all these relations, you can see that they connect to two types of assets as follows:
+Looking at the destinations of all these relationships, you can see that they connect to two types of assets as follows:

 |  Asset Type | Count   |
 |:---|:-:|